 As the name suggests Cardiac Toothache refers to pain in the tooth or orofacial region which can be a symptom of Cardiac problem.
 Cardiac Tooth pain can be an accompanying symptoms of Cardiac pain where the pain radiates from left arm, shoulder, neck and face.
-It has been seen in certain patients according to a study where Angina pectoris is present as Dental Pain.
+It has been seen in certain patients according to a study where Angina pectoris presents as Dental Pain or Tooth Pain.
 Diagnosing between Craniofacial pain vs Cardiac Pain is the major diagnostic challenge which is being faced by Dentists due to the similarity in the location of the pain.
-If Diagnosed in time it can help in early intervention of any Cardiac problem which can lead to Myocardial Infarction if left unattended.
+If Diagnosed in time it can help in early intervention of any Cardiac problem which can lead to Myocardial Infarction or Heart Attack if left unattended.

-Cardiac Pain is generally seen as heaviness. tightness or throbbing pain in the substernal region which radiated to the left arm, shoulder, neck and the left side mandible.
+Cardiac Pain is generally seen as heaviness. tightness or throbbing pain in the substernal region which radiated to the left arm, shoulder, neck and the left side of mandible or lower jaw.
 According to some studies in patients with co-morbidity or history of heart disease, Severe referred pain felt in the mandible and maxilla from outside the head and neck region should be considered as Cardiac Pain and acted upon immediately.

 Cardiac Toothache Symptoms:

-- Pain the Mandible associated with pain in the sub sternal (Chest) region
+1) Pain the Mandible associated with pain in the sub sternal (Middle of Chest) region

 We know that Oral Bacteria can enter the blood vessels and enter the arteries of the heart depositing or adhering to the fat in the arteries leading to clots which in turn lead to a condition called Infective Endocarditis which is the inflammation of the muscles and heart valves, this can progress into Coronary heart disease.
 In patients with prior history of Coronary heart disease, tooth ache associated with light headedness or seating should be considered as Cardiac toothache and no time should be wasted and immediate diagnosis should be done.